Riemann zeta function: Numerical algorithms

 A modern numerical algorithm is the Odlyzko–Schönhage algorithm.

 Applications

-The zeta function occurs in applied statistics (see Zipf's law and Zipf–Mandelbrot law).
+The zeta function occurs in applied statistics including Zipf's law, Zipf–Mandelbrot law, and Lotka's law.

 Zeta function regularization is used as one possible means of regularization of divergent series and divergent integrals in quantum field theory.
 In one notable example, the Riemann zeta function shows up explicitly in one method of calculating the Casimir effect.
 The zeta function is also useful for the analysis of dynamical systems.